truenas/scale-build/README.md

 A build framework for TrueNAS SCALE.
 Want to contribute or collaborate?
 Join our [Slack instance](https://www.ixsystems.com/community/threads/collaborator-community-slack-instance.85717/ "Slack Instance").

+Found an issue in the build for SCALE?
+Please report it on our [Jira bugtracker](https://jira.ixsystems.com).

 ## Requirements

  - Debian 10 or later (VM or Bare-Metal)